Hermann-Paul: Post-war

 After the war, he continued to work in the media he discovered by circumstance.
 Metal shortages compelled him to search for another print form and that's when he discovered the modernist woodcut.
 He would continue to work in wood until age started to get the best of him in the late 1930s.
 During this time, he produced many fine art prints and book illustrations.

 Hermann-Paul did a sizeable number of illustrations for Candide in the interwar period, but these were the exception rather than the rule.
 Wood was without question, his primary form.
 His post-war illustrations tended to be apolitical, in stark contrast with his pre-war work.

 Hermann-Paul's first major post-war work was a morbid series of woodcuts in book form, The Dance With Death (La danse macabre; vingt gravures sur bois).
 The series depicts death's passage through the modern world.
 Men are seen as isolated and lonely creatures.
 The meaning of individual works is not always clear but the series is a firm indictment of modern mechanized warfare.
 It did little to placate old allies.

 Unable to mend old fences with the political left and not disposed toward the tendencies of the right, Hermann-Paul abandoned politics in the interwar period.
 His inspirations become more literary than journalistic and his style evolved from a belle époque line to a modernist simplification.

 Hermann-Paul practiced some painting on canvas, but it was never a form he mastered.
-First and foremost his contribution to the art world resides in his daring composition of the 1890s and 1920s in lithography and in woodcut respectively.
-His many book illustrations, both reproductive and original also deserve much praise, as does his immense production of journalistic satire in the 1890s through the end of the 1910s.
-The unique works of art that should be remembered are beautiful works on paper: pastels, color drawings, watercolors and preparatory pencil sketches for his publications.
+First and foremost his contribution to the art world resides in his composition of the 1890s and 1920s in lithography and in woodcut respectively.
+His many book illustrations, both reproductive and original, and his immense production of journalistic satire were published in the 1890s through the end of the 1910s.
+His works of art utilized a paper medium, also involving: pastels, color drawings, watercolors and preparatory pencil sketches for his publications.